sreehariX/ihack_aws_v1/README.md

 ## What are the futures implemented?

 - **Scam call detection:** We use aws transcribe to get real time speech to text transcription and every 10 seconds take the transcription and ask an llm to get structured output whether FRAUD OR LEGITAMATE based on confidence score
-- **Vkyc deepfake detection:** Tried using amazon faceliveness also implement backend but currently it does not support react native it does but with native component not able to implement due to time constraints
+- **Vkyc deepfake detection:** Tried using amazon faceliveness also implemented backend but currently it does not support react native it does but with native component not able to implement due to time constraints
-- **Spam report :** You can report a user with phone number and description we that data to improve the spam detection model in future models
+- **Spam report :** You can report a user with phone number and description we use that data to improve the spam detection model in future models
 - **SHA256 :**  I thought how can we guarantee users that their data is safe so the approach is everytime we record a call or video and upload to the backend we create a sha256 hash so in the future if there is any data leak they can verify if the sha256 hash matches that means it is leaked from our end otherswise we guarantee user data protection